Algomorph/InfiniTAM/README.md

-# InfiniTAM-Based Experiment With Dynamic-scene Reconstruction
+# InfiniTAM-Based Experiment With Dynamic-volume Reconstruction

-This is an ongoing project that aims to integrate voxel hashing techniques for real-time reconstruction of dynamic scene from a single, moving RGB-D camera.
-The main algorithmic insipirations are KillingFusion and SobolevFusion from the dynamic scene reconstruction perspective [see Mira Slavcheva's page at TUM](http://campar.in.tum.de/Main/MiraSlavcheva) , and work of [Matthias Neissner's group](https://niessnerlab.org/publications.html) on spatial voxel hashing in the context of voxel-based 3D reconstruction.
+This is an ongoing project that aims to integrate voxel hashing techniques for real-time reconstruction of dynamic volume from a single, moving RGB-D camera.
+The main algorithmic insipirations are KillingFusion and SobolevFusion from the dynamic volume reconstruction perspective [see Mira Slavcheva's page at TUM](http://campar.in.tum.de/Main/MiraSlavcheva) , and work of [Matthias Neissner's group](https://niessnerlab.org/publications.html) on spatial voxel hashing in the context of voxel-based 3D reconstruction.
 The original code is forked from [InfiniTAM, Active Vision Group at Oxford University](http://www.robots.ox.ac.uk/~victor/infinitam/), but many parts have been massively modernized -- essentially, rewritten -- and extended with my own code (hence you'll find many files with a less-restrictive Apache V2 license insted of the original Oxford University Innovation Academic License.)
-Having said that, I haven't tested the older static-scene algorithms in awhile, so try those at your own risk at this point.
+Having said that, I haven't tested the older static-volume algorithms in awhile, so try those at your own risk at this point.

 ## What details are currently missing that I know of, and what are some known issues?